bagustris/disertasi-ser/s3_note.md

 2019-02-15
 Idea: Provided dataset with speech and linguistic information, how human perceive emotion from emotional speech with and without linguistic information?

 ---
+2019-02-17
+Idea for ICSygSis 2019: Voiced Spectrogram and CNN for SER
+idea: remove silence from speech.
+Finding:  Many pieces of data only contains noisy or silence, but labeled as neutral or other emotion.
+Next idea: add silence category as it is important cue for speech emotion recognition (??)

+---
 2019-03-06